 Master the inference optimizations that make serving large models possible.
 Compare MHA, MQA, and GQA architectures and their impact on KV cache memory.

-Understand KV cache storage strategies for multi-tenant LLM inference, including PagedAttention, memory fragmentation mitigation, and vLLM architecture.
+Understand KV cache storage strategies for multi-tenant LLM inference, including PagedAttention, memory fragmentation, and vLLM architecture.

 Understand how FlashAttention achieves O(n) memory by tiling and online softmax, and analyze its IO complexity.